nathanfletch/pizza-parlor/README.md

 After: myPizza.cost:6
 Expected Output: no return value

 Test: "It should add the topping argument to the toppings property of the pizza"
 Before: myPizza.toppings:[]
 Code: myPizza.addTopping(anchovies)
 After: myPizza.toppings:[anchovies]
 Expected Output: no return value

+Test: "It should scale by size when adding the cost of the topping to the cost of the pizza according to the specs listed in scaleToSize()"
+Before: anchovies.price:1
+myPizza.size:"L"
+myPizza.cost:5
+Code: myPizza.addTopping(anchovies)
+After: myPizza.cost:6.3
+Expected Output: no return value

 Describe: Pizza.prototype.removeTopping(topping)